By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 Frequently Asked Questions

-What is the acceptance rate for top accelerators?
+What's the acceptance rate for top accelerators?

 Is it worth giving up equity for an accelerator?